ValentinaErmilova/url-shortener-example/README.md

 Tech stack: Spring Boot, Redis, Maven

 How it start:
-1. Go to https://redis.io/ and you should to install stable version redis.
+1. Go to https://redis.io/ and install stable version redis
-2. Download and open project in IDEA, then run to application.
+2. Download and open project in IDEA, run the application next.

 How it use in the postman: